renan85986/renan85986/README.md

 ## Renan Neves da Silva

 Control and Automation Engineering student at UFMG
-Passionate about IoT, embedded systems, and microelectronics
+Passionate about IoT, data science and data engineering
 Working with embedded systems development and calibration at Stellantis
 Ongoing projects: Climate monitoring using APIs, MQTT, and time-series databases